 Apple Cider Mimosas - One of my favorite cocktails and perfect for this time of year, including serving it as a Thanksgiving cocktail!

-It couldn’t be any easier – share with a friend and grab a cozy seat.
+It couldn't be any easier - share with a friend and grab a cozy seat; if you have a bar made from a dresser, even better!
 Pour, drink, and repeat!

 Other drink recipes you'll love: